GenBench/GenBench.github.io/_pages/workshop.md

 # Venue

 The Second GenBench workshop will be held at [EMNLP 2024](https://2024.emnlp.org/) in Miami, Florida on November 16.
+The majority of our events take place in the Brickell room.

+# Workshop programme

+Our programme for the day can be found at the following page: [https://genbench.org/workshop_programme](https://genbench.org/workshop_programme)

 # Important dates (Tentative)